Cercocarpus betuloides: Growth pattern

 Common shrub associates within the chaparral community include toyon.

 Leaves and stems

-The leaves are distinctive in that they have smooth edges from the base to about half way up, then are wavy or toothed to the rounded tip.
+The leaves are distinctive in that they have smooth edges from the base to about halfway up, then are wavy or toothed to the rounded tip.

 Betula is the birch genus, and the species name refers to the birch-like leaves.

 Inflorescence and fruit

 The white flowers are small, clustered, and mildly scented, similar to acacia.

 The fruit is a tubular achene with the long, plumelike flower style still attached.

 The genus name comes from the Greek kerkos ("tail"), referring to the tail-like appearance of the fruit; and carpus ("fruit"), thus, "fruit with tail".